Evil Geniuses: The Unmaking of America: Summary

-Evil Geniuses examines coordinated efforts to implement conservative economical and political policies in the United States from the 1970s to 2020, and discusses how the resulting unfettered laissez-faire approach to capitalism has resulted in an extreme level of economic inequality.
+Evil Geniuses examines coordinated efforts to implement conservative economic and political policies in the United States from the 1970s to 2020, and discusses how the resulting unfettered laissez-faire approach to capitalism has resulted in an extreme level of economic inequality.

 Part One

 In "Part One: A Brief History of America", Andersen frames the development of what would become the United States as a society with an unprecedented openness to all that is new.
-Based on ideals of the Age of Enlightenment and embracing the industrial revolution while pursuing growth by pushing out the frontier, Americans saw newness and modernization as progress.
+Based on ideals of the Age of Enlightenment and embracing the Industrial Revolution while pursuing growth by pushing out the frontier, Americans saw newness and modernization as progress.
 At the same time, society indulged in waves of nostalgia.
 During the period of 1600 to the 1960s, Andersen shows how economic growth led to social progress.
 In the late 1800s, there was a shift toward economic fairness being considered part of the social contract.

 Evil Geniuses describes the economic checks and balances that were put into place to achieve a balance between fairness and security, such as unions, laws on minimum wage and child labor, regulatory agencies and antitrust laws, the non-profit Blue Cross and Blue Shield associations, and New Deal programs.
 The book describes this period as "[M]aking our vision of capitalism more fair, less harsh, and politically sustainable, a robust foundation for a growing middle class whose spending fueled more economic growth and a society that made most of its citizens reasonable content and proud."

 The civil unrest and counterculture of the 1960s, bringing rapid changes that at times seemed wild and out of control, resulted in an emotional backlash throughout society and began a lengthy period of longing for a "simpler" or "better" idealized past.